Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/README.md

 * Follow [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
 * Use [isort](https://pycqa.github.io/isort/) to sort imports
 * Use [black](https://black.readthedocs.io/en/stable/) to format python code files

+### Documentation guide

+* Make sure to update the documentation to keep it consistent with the code changes.

 ### Code of Conduct